hondahmd/0g-doc/docs/0G Storage/introduction.md

 ## Deployment

-Please refer to [Deployment](../0G%20Storage/doc/install.md) page for detailed steps to compile and start a ZeroG Storage node.
+Please refer to [Deployment](../0G%20Storage/doc/install.md) page for detailed steps to compile and start a 0G Storage node.

 ## Test